Lakshay1598/Lakshay1598/README.md

 - 👋 Hi, I’m @Lakshay1598
-- 👀 I’m interested in Mobile and Java Development
+- 👀 I’m interested in Web and Java Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning ReactJS and have considerable skills in Java, HTML, CSS, JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...